A human community uses rules that aim to facilitate its members' activity.

-In particular, a specific example proves that a gauge transformation is inconsistent with an interference calculation.
+In particular, a specific example proves that a gauge transformation is inconsistent with a simple interference calculation.
 For details, see For details, see section 3 on p.
 4

+The present form of the electromagnetic fields term of the QED ℒ = -F μν Fμν /16π

+**Newer**

+In particular, a specific example proves that a gauge transformation is inconsistent with a simple interference calculation.
+For details, see For details, see section 3 on p.
+4

-The electromagnetic fields term of the QED Lagrangian density is ℒ = -F μν Fμν /16π
+The present form of the electromagnetic fields term of the QED ℒ = -F μν Fμν /16π